quan-thecreator/warehouse/content/physics/Forces.md

 ## Newton's Second Law of Motion
 The second law makes use of  the concept of mass, so that seems to be next on the agenda.
 ### Mass
 You might have previously heard the Newtonian definition of mass, which makes it synonymous with a measure for the "quantity of matter" in an object.
 However, physicists have since come to a consensus that this is a definition sans precision.
-Mass is the *measure of  the inertia of an object.^ The more mass an object has, the greater the force needed to give it a particular acceleration.
+Mass is the *measure of  the inertia of an object.* The more mass an object has, the greater the force needed to give it a particular acceleration.
 In other words, get it moving.

 ### The Law